DataDog/integrations-core/kong/tests/compose/README.md

 # Kong in Docker Compose

-This is the official Docker Compose template for [Kong][kong-site-url].
+This is the official Docker Compose template for [Kong][1].

 # What is Kong?

-You can find the official Docker distribution for Kong at [https://store.docker.com/images/kong](https://store.docker.com/images/kong).
+You can find the official Docker distribution for Kong at [https://store.docker.com/images/kong][2].

 # How to use this template